-And what about notifying your own insurance company?
+And what about notifying your own insurance company after a car accident?

 Even if it’s the case that it’s obvious that you have no blame whatsoever, it’s generally prudent to contact your own insurance company and make them aware of the fact of the incident, as they may wish to carry out investigations.
 For instance, say for the sake of argument that a third party claims afterwards that they were somehow injured a passenger in the other person’s vehicle and claims that you were to blame even though it’s obvious liability falls on their side, you want to make sure that your insurance company doesn’t have any basis for saying that they have no obligation to indemnify you for a failure to notify them of the circumstances.
 You should make them aware that you’re not actually liable for the accident if that’s the case.
 If there’s damage to your vehicle it’s usually unwise to recover it through your own comprehensive insurance, because that will be a claim on your policy, irrespective of the fact that ultimately you’ll be reimbursed by the other party’s insurance company.
 So generally it may take longer and be more frustrating but you should not claim off your own comprehensive policy and instead should pursue the other driver’s insurance policy exclusively.